smichalski17-dev/documentarian/my-website/docs/tutorials/onboarding-guide.md

     ## Resources

-    - For Identity setup details, resources, and guides, refer to _DNA Identity_.
+    - For Identity setup details, resources, and guides, refer to _MyGame Identity_.
-    - For UX bootflows, refer to _In-game SSO UX Boot Flow Diagrams_.

     :::